Justin Trudeau arrives in Philippines to pursue deeper trade, security ties

 "Canada has never been there before."

-The ASEAN summit itself will give Trudeau an opportunity to advance his trade agenda with the emerging bloc of 10 Southeast Asian countries, which is already Canada's sixth-largest trading partner.
+The ASEAN summit itself will give Trudeau an opportunity to raise concerns about human rights and advance his trade agenda with the emerging bloc of 10 Southeast Asian countries, which is already Canada's sixth-largest trading partner.

 Combined, the countries boast a market of 640 million people and an expanding middle class.
 They have been churning out significant economic growth.